Log Home Links - Hundreds of links to log homes and log cabins web sites.

 The term turnkey means that the home has been constructed to a move-in state.
 Turnkey cost does not include the cost for the land or any site improvements such as installation of utilities, landscaping, road building, etc..

 * These figures may vary depending on your building location.
-For instance, in Colorado log homes can cost $125.00 - $150.00 per square foot.
+For instance, in some parts of the country log homes can cost $350.00 or higher per square foot.

 Here is a list of suggestions that can help you reduce the final cost of a log home.